sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 ## Scalability
 With the "MVVM Clean + Bloc" architecture, it is relatively easy to add more features to the app.

-More recently, another feature named "auth" has been added to the app to demonstrate the scalability of this architecture.
+More recently, more features have been added to the app to demonstrate the scalability of this architecture.

-Both features "my_string" and "auth" have been implemented using the same "MVVM Clean + Bloc" design pattern and a similar file structure.
+All of these features, including "auth", "my_string", "account", and "settings", have been implemented using the same"MVVM Clean + Bloc" design pattern and a similar file structure.
+Some minor features may be implemented using a simplified version of the "MVVM Clean + Bloc" architecture.

+This project is evolving based on our understanding of Flutter, especially of the "MVVM Clean + Bloc" architecture.